Growing up in Virginia we had enough to eat

 No matter black or white or somewhere in between

-Didn’t really care, mattered what you’d mean
+Didn’t really matter -- he cared what you’d mean

 (CHORUS)